 To wrap up our Earth Day Activities, I read aloud The Lorax.
 We then discussed the importance of taking care of the Earth and our impact on it.
 Finally, we created these “posters” advertising why the Earth is important and what we will do to keep the Earth healthy!

 This activity doesn’t just have to be done on Earth Day.
 It could easily be used in any environmental science or pollution unit.
-You can also download all the materials here (or click on the picture below) at my TpT store for free!
+You can download all the materials above here at my TpT store for free!

 Follow my store and blog for future activities and freebies!